Amazon Marketplace

 The Gold Box is Amazon's central page for limited-time offers and flash sales.
 Sellers can present products at reduced prices for short periods to increase visibility and sales volume.
 A successful Gold Box campaign requires competitive discounts and good timing but can significantly boost sales velocity.

-Open term pageH1
+Open glossary pageH1

 Erste Jahreshälfte